olyae001/Hyperspectral_reflectance_library/README.md

-# A Hyperspectral Reflectance Library of Plastic Debris in Optically Complex Freshwater Aquatic Systems
+# A Hyperspectral Reflectance Database of Plastic Debris for River Ecosystems

 This is a unique hyperspectral reflectance dataset of weathered and virgin floating plastic debris with different sizes and types under controlled laboratory conditions.